rekteks/rekteks/README.md

 - 👋 Hi, I’m @rekteks.
 - 👀 I’m interested in IAM architecture.
+New here.
+New to this world.
 - 🌱 I’m currently learning deployment solutions and buidling websites, cybersecurity.
 - 💞️ I’m looking to collaborate on IT solutions for macOS, iOS.
 - 📫 How to reach me kenshotek@gmail.com